 - eligibility for special education

 - determining whether the child is making progress

 - what to do if the child is not making progress

 - the school’s responsibilities in the special education process

 - the parent’s role as a member of the team

-- how to maintain a collaborative relationship with the school
+- maintaining a collaborative relationship with the school

-- the options for resolving differences with the school
+- options for resolving differences with the school

 - when to involve a parent consultant or advocate